thanegill/itc280/articles/12_02_28_assignment7.md

 	    font-style: normal;
 	}

-They are linked like this so that you don't have to find the apsolute path to the image or font.
+They are linked like this so that you don't have to find the absolute path to the image or font.

 I've tried to not hard code any file paths.
 In my config folder I have the name of the javascript and css folder, that can be easily changed as well as a way to turn on or of the theme switching links in the footer.